carlpitt/galactic-salvage-unity/README.md

-# galactic-salvage-unity
+# Galactic Salvage

-A platformer made in Unity
+This project is a platformer made in Unity for a course.